tiagodalloca/.emacs.d/README.md

 # emacs.d

-This is my configuration for Emacs!
+This is my emacs config!

-Initially, I was thinking of making this a private repository.
-But why not to make it public, so anyone can download it?
+Initially I was thinking of making this a private repository.
+But why not make it public so anyone can download it?

 ## Features